equinor/radix-public-site/public-site/README.md

 ### The easy way

-    docker-compose up --build
+`docker compose --profile dev up --build`

-This builds a Docker image `radix-public-site`, runs it in the container `radix-public-site_container`, mounts the local directory into `/site` in the container.
+This starts the Docusaurus developer server on port 8000, and NGINX on port 8080 which proxies requests to the docusaurus server.
+This ensures that your browser receives the same security related headers (defined in ./proxy/headers) as when you build and run the Dockerfile container image.
+Changes to source files are immediatly shown in the browser.

-You can see the site on &lt;http://localhost:8081&gt;
+You can see the site on &lt;http://localhost:8080&gt;

-Stop the server with Ctrl+C, but also run `docker-compose down` to clean up the Docker state.
+Stop the server with Ctrl+C, but also run `docker compose --profile dev down` to clean up the Docker state.

 If you need a shell in the container:

-    docker exec -ti radix-public-site_container sh
+    `docker exec -ti radix-public-site_container sh`

-If you change the `package.json` (e.g. add a dependency), or want to force a clean dev environment, you will need to rebuild the dev image:
+NB: The search plugin does not work when running the docusaurus development server.

-    docker-compose up --build
+You can also build and run the container image intended for production environments by running `docker compose --profile prod up --build`.
+To stop and cleanup you run `docker compose --profile prod down`.

 **Windows**: There is currently [a problem](https://github.com/docker/for-win/issues/56) with Docker that prevents